-Can I open a bank account from a temporary address?
+Can I open a personal account from a temporary address?

 We all move house from time to time, and for many of us there are also times when we are at an address only temporarily.